-When you're dealing with sounds like these, those that produce between 120 and 140 dB, you're putting yourself at risk for almost immediate damage.
+When you're dealing with sounds that produce between 120 and 140 dB, you're putting yourself at risk for almost immediate damage.
 At these levels, it is imperative that you utilize protective ear-coverings.
 Better yet, if it's appropriate, avoid your exposure to these sounds altogether.